-The drafted EU GBS recommend issuers to keep investors updated about the expected ecologic impact of the issuances.
+The draft EU GBS (March 2020) recommend issuers to keep investors updated about the expected ecologic impact of the issuances.
 NRW.BANK reports on each single green bond on a bond-by-bond-basis annually within the agency's Sustainability Report in order to achieve full transparency.
 The issuer works together with different institutions and authorities in order to guarantee scientifically accurate figures about the impact of its green bonds: